 1. What Counts as Business Income?

-Business income is the income generated as a result of your day-to-day business activities whether that’s from selling goods, services or receiving affiliate income and commissions.
+Business income is the income generated as a result of your day-to-day business activities.
+This could come from selling goods, services or receiving affiliate income and commissions.
 The precise income you have will depend on what you sell in your business.

-From a tax point of view, you’ll need to track your business income because you’ll need to declare it as taxable income when you fill in your tax return.
-But from a business business point of view, tracking your income will tell you where you are making money and where you aren’t.
-And if done correctly you can use those numbers to make better financial decisions so you can make more money.
+From a tax point of view, you’ll need to track your business income.
+This is because you’ll need to declare it as taxable income when you fill in your tax return.
+But, from a business business point of view, tracking your income will tell you where you are making money and where you aren’t.
+And, if done correctly, you can use those numbers to make better financial decisions so you can make more money.

 2. How to Track Your Business Income

-The way you track your business income will depend on your business and how you do your bookkeeping, but if you want to start understanding what’s going on behind your numbers you’ll need to break down your income into revenue streams.
+The way you track your business income will depend on your business and how you do your bookkeeping.
+However, if you want to start understanding what’s going on behind your numbers, you’ll need to break down your income into revenue streams.
 Too often business owners lump all their income into one line called ‘sales’, ‘revenue’ or turnover’.
 This is a great start because you will be able to see what you are making, whether you are covering your costs and have everything you need ready for filling in your tax return.
-But if you want to really understand what is happening behind the scenes in your business you’ll need to break it down.
+But if you want to really understand what is happening behind the scenes in your business, you’ll need to break it down.

 How to breakdown your business income

 - Detail Out All Your Sources of Income

 Run through the information you have about the money you are being paid and make a list of where your income is coming from.
 Take a look at your bank statements, your PayPal account and invoices you’ve sent out.